Review: Blackbird Secure Desktop – a fully open source modern POWER9 workstation without any proprietary code

 From here on out, booting an operating system is pretty much identical to any other PC.
 Linux and several BSD variants are supported, with the more popular operating systems on POWER machines like these being Fedora and Void Linux.
 Installing these distributions is identical to installing their x86 counterparts, and the two distributions I tried, Fedora and Void, have outstanding support for POWER and work out of the box, without any additional hacks or tricks.

-Actually running these distributions – I settled on Fedora myself – is a almost an entirely uneventful experience.
+Actually running these distributions – I settled on Fedora myself – is almost an entirely uneventful experience.
 Everything just works, and other than actively searching for it, you’d be hard-pressed to find any signs you’re not running on x86.
 The repositories for Fedora seem fully covered, and even external projects such as RPM Fusion just work.
 I run Fedora 34 using Wayland, and that, too, works entirely flawlessly.

 There are a few notes, however, about running Linux on POWER. first and foremost, the browser situation.
 Firefox is my preferred browser, but the POWER9 version is severely crippled because its JIT has not yet been ported to ppc64.
 This means anything more complex than basic web pages bring the browsing experience to a crawl, and using Firefox on POWER is, therefore, a very unpleasant experience.
 There is an effort underway to port the Firefox JIT to ppc64, but it seems it hasn’t been very active.